Tineco's Modern Living Vision Earns Global Media Recognition at CES 2026

 About Tineco

-Tineco ("tin-co") was founded in 1998 with its first product launch as a vacuum cleaner and, in 2019, pioneered the first-ever smart vacuum.
+Tineco ("tin-co") was founded in 1998 with its first product being a vacuum cleaner and, in 2019, pioneered the first-ever smart vacuum.
 Today, the brand has evolved into a global leader in intelligent appliances spanning floor care, kitchen, and personal care categories.
 With a growing user base of over 23 million households and availability in approximately 30 countries worldwide, Tineco remains committed to its brand vision of making life easier through smart technology and continuous innovation.
-For more information, visit us.tineco.com.
+For more information, visit au.tineco.com.

 Share this article